TaoRuijie/ECAPA-TDNN/README.md

 Thanks for these authors to open source their code!

+### Notes

-If you have any questions about this project, please ask me from the 'issue' part (Please do not ask me though any social media, thanks!)
+**If you meet the problems about this repository, Please ask me from the 'issue' part using English, so others can also benifit from it.
+I suggest you NOT to ask me though the social media (such as bilibili).
+Thanks for your understanding!**

-If you improve this project by some methods, please let me know, I will update it.
-Thanks!
+**If you improve the result based on this repository by some methods, please let me know.
+Thanks!**